boo62/biotrack/README.rst

 print the new versions of the fields.
 A check is also performed to see if any accessions have merged and if so the groups are printed.

-To see examples of both behaviours I suggest you run modcomp on the following two example models.
+To see examples of both behaviours run modcomp on the example models below.

- two_components.csv
+  two_components.csv and

   two_groups_same_protein.csv

-The first model contains two proteins, only one of which has changes.

-The second model contains some very old entries p53 entries and so spews out a long list of annotation changes.
-What we are interested in is the merging of groups of the same protein at the end of the output.
+The first contains two proteins, only one of which has changes.
+The second contains some very old p53 entries and shows the merging of accessions at the end of the output.

 Model files should be in .csv format.

   UniProt accession, version, other fields...

-Other fields are ignored by the parser.
+Other fields are ignored by the parser but useful for comment.

 Issues
 ------